Members of the Quality Council

 Chris Evans

 Dr. Chris Evans holds a PhD in chemistry from the University of Ottawa.
-He has held increasingly senior leadership roles at Ryerson University, including department Chair, Associate Dean, inaugural Vice Provost Academic and Interim Provost.
-In these roles he has contributed to the university’s trajectory of growth and innovation.
-Chris’ scholarly focus has always been cross-disciplinary and he has taught and performed research in the Faculties of Science, Engineering and Architectural Science and Communication and Design at Ryerson.
+He held increasingly senior leadership roles at Toronto Metropolitan University (TMU), including department Chair, Associate Dean, inaugural Vice Provost Academic and Interim Provost.
+In these roles he contributed to the University’s trajectory of growth and innovation.
+Chris’ scholarly focus has always been cross-disciplinary and he has taught and performed research in the Faculties of Science, Engineering and Architectural Science and Communication and Design at TMU.

 Chris has championed the promotion of curriculum quality assurance for many years.
-As Vice Provost Academic, he led the design, Senate approval and implementation of Ryerson’s Institutional Quality Assurance Policies and processes.
-He also worked closely with the Quality Council on planning key contact meetings, led the preparation for Ryerson’s first Quality Council audit and founded the university’s Office for Curriculum Quality Assurance.
+As Vice Provost Academic, he led the design, Senate approval and implementation of TMU’s Institutional Quality Assurance Policies and processes.
+He also worked closely with the Quality Council on planning key contact meetings, led the preparation for TMU’s first Quality Council audit and founded the University’s Office for Curriculum Quality Assurance.
 Chris also played a pioneering role in promoting the experiential learning curriculum for entrepreneurship, known as Zone Learning.

-Prior to joining Ryerson, Chris was a faculty member at the University of Iceland.
+Prior to joining TMU, Chris was a faculty member at the University of Iceland.
 His scholarly interests include organic photochemistry, deterioration of archival photographic images and experiential learning pedagogy.
-He has served on Ryerson’s Board of Governors as well as on the Board of e-Campus Ontario.
+He has served on TMU’s Board of Governors as well as on the Board of e-Campus Ontario.